At a Glance

-The Thermador can simmer at an unbelievable 100°.
+Thermador pro ranges can simmer at an unbelievable 100°.
 It turns on and off intermittently to achieve this temperature.
-Thermador introduced a new range with better styling and Wi-Fi through an app.
+Thermador introduced a new range with better styling and Wi-Fi through their HomeConnect app.

-Thermador offers a free dishwasher (valued at $1,399) as well as a free hood promotion with other qualifying purchases.
+Thermador offers a free dishwasher (valued at $1,399) and a free hood promotion with other qualifying purchases.

-Wolf has the dual-stacked burners for a really good simmer on each burner.
+Wolf has dual-stacked burners for a good simmer on each burner.

-The oven is single convection, but their infrared broiler is powerful at 1,500 degrees.
-Wolf, along with Thermador and BlueStar, are not self-cleaning ovens.
+The oven is single convection, but their infrared broiler is powerful at 1800 degrees.
+Wolf, Thermador, and BlueStar do not have self-cleaning ovens in all gas.

 BlueStar platinum ranges have the highest heat output at 25,000 BTU on their highest burner.
-Their grates can be modified to fit a round-bottomed wok, great for high-heat cooking.
+Their grates can be modified to fit a round-bottomed wok, which is great for high-heat cooking.

-This range comes with an interchangeable griddle/charbroiler for added cooking flexibility.
-BlueStar Platinum series ranges are offered in 750+ custom color/trim options for an added cost.
+This range comes with an interchangeable "Charbroiler" and griddle for added cooking flexibility.
+BlueStar Platinum series ranges are offered in over 750 custom color and trim options for an added cost.

 - Black Friday (Now all of November)

-- Labor Day (Last two weeks in August)
+- Labor Day (The last two weeks in August)